-Botanical Name: Miltoniopsis orchid species and hybrids
+Botanical Name: Miltoniopsis orchid species

 Miltoniopsis is commonly known as pansy orchid because it carries a striking resemblance to those popular garden flowers.